BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 These limits can impact the overall experience for players and should therefore take into account traffic volumes and player expectations.

 > **Usage Note:** Less is more.
-Having less games focuses the player traffic into fewer games which leads to higher prize pools per game and fast starting instant games.
+Having less games focuses the traffic into fewer games which leads to higher prize pools for tournaments and quicker starts for Instant Games.
 {.is-success}

 > **Usage Note:** We recommend having Instant Games with 2, 6, 9, 12, 20, 50, 180, 360 Entries, based on traffic volume.